Smartling/SmartlingHelp/_articles/learning/best-practices/11-things-you-can-do-to-improve-your-smartling-glossary-and-the-quality-of-your-translation.md

 ---
 layout: article
-title: 11 things you can do to improve your  Smartling glossary (and the quality of your  translation)
+title: 11 things you can do to improve your Smartling Glossary
 draft: true
 Applies to:
   GDN: true